 Prepping and moving a washer can be easy if you know what to do and what to expect.

-Learn how to safely prepare your washer before moving it in just a few simple steps:
+Or you can easily learn how to safely prepare your washer before moving it yourself in just a few simple steps:

 We recommend referencing your washer’s “owner’s manual” to check the manufacturer’s recommendations for moving